Mississippi River opened near Memphis under damaged bridge

 However, height and width clearances for oversize vehicles were “basically intolerable requiring high priority of corrective action,” the inspectors found.
 Tennessee recommended “bridge deck replacement with only incidental widening.”

 Arkansas transportation officials said the crack did not appear in the last inspection of the bridge, which occurred in September 2020.

-The I-40 bridge, which opened in 1973, carries an average of about 50,000 vehicles a day, with about a quarter being trucks, Tennessee transportation officials say.
+The bridge opened in 1973 and carries an average of about 50,000 vehicles a day, with about a quarter being trucks, Tennessee transportation officials said.

 DeMillo reported from Little Rock, Arkansas.